 Medically accurate and objective fact sheet from the CDC on the effectiveness of male latex condoms, prevention of HIV/AIDS, and sexually transmitted diseases (EC 51934 ).

-STD Fact Sheets for Youth
+STD Fact Sheets for Youth (English and Spanish)

 Medically accurate and objective fact sheets on STDs designed for youth from the CDC (EC 51930 - 51939).

 Prior to providing instruction in comprehensive sexual health education or HIV prevention education, Education Code (EC) 51938 requires school districts to notify parents of the instruction and to make materials available for parents to review.
 School districts may notify parents/guardians at the beginning of the school year or at least 14 days prior to instruction.
 Districts shall allow parents to withdraw their child from class upon receiving a signed, written request, using a passive consent or "opt-out" policy for required comprehensive sexual health education and HIV prevention instruction.
 Districts shall not adopt an active consent or "opt-in" policy for parental consent for required comprehensive sexual health education and HIV prevention instruction.For information on the California Healthy Youth Act, Notice and Parental Excuse, Education Code section 51938, please visit the California Legislative Information web page .

 Schools may administer assessments relating to students’ health behaviors and risks, including tests, questionnaires, and surveys.
 Parents/guardians shall be given prior notice of these assessments, the opportunity to review the assessment instrument, and may withdraw their child from the assessment.
 In grades seven through twelve, schools may use either a passive consent ("opt-out" policy) for parental consent for assessments or prior written consent.
 In earlier grades, schools shall use an active consent or ("opt-in" policy) for parental consent for assessments.